soos3d/evm-gateway-contracts/README.md

 ### Important Considerations: Memory Initialization with TypedMemView

-This project relies heavily on the `TypedMemView` library (`lib/memview-sol/`) for efficient memory manipulation, particularly within `AuthorizationLib.sol`.
+This project relies heavily on the `TypedMemView` library (`lib/memview-sol/`) for efficient memory manipulation.

 **Warning:** As documented in the [TypedMemView](https://github.com/summa-tx/memview-sol/tree/main) library itself, it utilizes unallocated memory operations and **does not guarantee cleanup of unallocated memory regions** after its internal functions execute.